 What we don’t: Limited warmth and half-length zipper isn’t great for dropping heat on warm nights.

 There’s no denying that the Hummingbird UL above is a great ultralight pick, but at well over a pound, it’s just too heavy for some.
 While you won’t find a lighter fully featured bag within Feathered Friends’ lineup (the Tanager forgoes a zipper and hood), Western Mountaineering has a number of options to choose from.
-One of their most popular ultralight designs is the HighLite, which checks in at a pound even and includes a half-length zipper and hood.
-And the materials and construction are top notch, with a strong shell fabric and a combination of sewn-through and baffled seams that balances weight-savings and warmth.
+One of their most popular ultralight designs is the HighLite here, which checks in at a pound even and includes a half-length zipper and hood.
+The materials and construction are top-notch, with a strong shell fabric and a combination of sewn-through and baffled seams that balance weight savings and warmth.
 Sure, 8 ounces of down fill isn’t a lot, but it’s hard to argue with the efficiency of this Western Mountaineering design.

 The HighLite’s 35-degree temperature rating is only 5 degrees shy of the Hummingbird’s, but a quick look at the specs tells us there’s more to the story.
 While you get a generous 11.5 ounces of 950-fill down with the Feathered Friends, the Western Mountaineering packs in only 8 ounces, and it's a lower fill-power down to boot.
 Further, the half-length zipper compromises ventilation and versatility.
 These gripes aside, you’d be hard-pressed to find this much warmth packed into a 1-pound mummy bag, and the HighLite should be fully sufficient for most summer nights (even in the mountains).
 If you want to go lighter with WM, check out their FlyLite (36°F; 14.25 oz.) or hoodless Monolite (38°F; 13.75 oz.).